HaibinLai/HaibinLai/README.md

 I am `Haibin Lai`,  a Computer Science undergraduate student major at **Southern University and Science and Technology**.
 Problem solving is my lifelong delight.
 My Research interests span **High Performance Computing**, **Accerlating Computing**, **Database** and so forth.

 One of my extracuricular activities is playing tennis.
-I am enthusatic in Astronmy, and I built a **Radio telescope** observing 21 centimeter lineorHI line in my University.

 > Feel free to visit my [blog](https://www.haibinlaiblog.top/) (May need 5s to load)!
 >